redmond2742/SSOSS/README.md

 # Safe Sightings of Signs and Signals (SSOSS)

-SSOSS is a Python package that helps you verify if traffic signs and signals are visible or obstructed.
-This is a streamlined and repeatable process to monitor signs and signals along any roadway using a simple input file (.CSV) as well as GPS recorded data file (.GPX) and a synchronized recorded video file.
+SSOSS is a software tool that automates the difficult aspects of verifying if traffic signs and signals are visible or obstructed on a roadway network.
+This is a streamlined and repeatable process to monitor signs and signals along any roadway using a simple input file (.CSV), GPS recorded data file (.GPX) and a synchronized recorded video file.

 ## Features
 * Video Synchronization Helper Tools: Python methods are provided to export the video frames and help to synchronize the video file.